rasbot/remarkable-file-mover/README.md

 The args are:
 - `--source`, `-s`: The full path to the image.
 In Windows, you can copy this from Windows explorer by right clicking on an image and selecting "Copy as path", or by using "Ctrl + Shift + c".
-- `--width`, `-w`: Target width of the image (width of the remarkable screen in pixels, defaults to 1620)
+- `--width`, `-w`: Target width of the image (width of the reMarkable screen in pixels, defaults to 1620)
-- `--height`, `-h`: Target height of the image (height of the remarkable screen in pixels, defaults to 2160)
+- `--height`, `-h`: Target height of the image (height of the reMarkable screen in pixels, defaults to 2160)
 - `--position`, `-p`: Position to anchor to when cropping the image.
 Options are:
   - "center": Crops height / width from the center of the image.
   - "left": Crops height / width from the left of the image.